Divine-Star-Software/DivineVoxelEngine/README.md

 To see how to use the engine look at the TestWorlds folder.

-To test out the demos clone the repo and then run:
+To test out the demos clone the repo and then check out the **electron** folder.

+Go into that direcotry and run these commands:

 ```console
 npm i -S
 npm run start
 ```

-You can change the world demo in **app/index.html**
+You can change the world demo in **electron/app/index.html**

 One thing to note about the engine is that it runs in four different contexts and must be initialized in each.